stepanzh/stepanzh.github.io/content/pages/cv-en.rst

   Curious about full picture view.
   Looking for market-driven company.

-  Have over 8 years experience in R&D projects and science.
+  Have over 8 years experience in R&D projects and science, PhD.

   `stepanzh@gmail.com <link_email_>`_